gschmutz/integration-architecture-workshop/05-producing-consuming-activemq-with-jms/README.md

 mvn package
 ```

-to compile the project.
+To compile the project.
 If it is successful, you can then run the producer using

 ```
 mvn -P consumer